I know it sounds simple and stupid, but if you want to be more productive, walk fast.

 If you see me in any of these places and many more, you will probably see me moving faster than the people around me.

-Not only does the increased speed provide me with an elevated heart rate and a tiny bit of exercise, but I simply get places sooner than everyone else.
+Not only does the increased speed raise my heart rate and give me a tiny bit of exercise, but I also get to places sooner than everyone else.
 Almost every day, I park my car and walk past people who are sauntering through the parking lot as if it were adorned with fine art.
 As if it were a place they wanted to be.

 Do I save much time in the process?